-The goal of this work is to provide a hybrid technique for building a more reliable and effective intrusion detection system.
-The advantages of both deep learning and conventional machine learning methods would be combined in this method.
-More specifically, for the final detection and classification of intrusions, we combine a CNN for automatic feature extraction from raw network traffic data with a random forest classifier.
-This work's main contribution is the development of a unique CNN-Random Forest hybrid model for network intrusion detection.

-A thorough analysis and comparison of the hybrid model with both independent deep learning and traditional machine learning techniques are conducted.
+The goal of this work is to provide a hybrid technique for building a more reliable and effective intrusion detection system would be combined in this method.
+More specifically, for the final detection and classification of intrusions, we combine a CNN .
+A thorough analysis and comparison of the hybrid model techniques are conducted.

-The model's efficiency in identifying zero-day threats and its computing resource consumption are examined.
-Information about how interpretable the hybrid model's description of the decision-making process is.
+The model's efficiency in identifying zero-day threats and its computing resource consumption are examined information about how interpretable the hybrid model's description of the decision-making process is.

-The following categories include the remaining responsibilities: An overview of the relevant field of machine learning and deep learning-based intrusion detection is given in the second section.
-In Section 3, the approach and architecture of the proposed hybrid model are explained.
+The following categories include the remaining responsibilities: An overview of the relevant field explained.
 This is where the experimental design, preparation, and dataset description are shown in Section 4.
 Section 5 discusses the performance analysis and findings subjects.
 A list of recommended research areas is provided in Section 6, which is the very last section of the report.